Basic Rules

 The Resonance Threshold

 Each character has a Resonance Threshold calculated as their current level plus their Flux stat.
-Flux is a character's innate attunement to the strings of fate β their natural capacity to absorb the echoes of their own actions.
+Flux is a character's innate attunement to the strings of fate and their natural capacity to absorb the echoes of their own actions.
 A higher Flux means a higher threshold, meaning the character can pull more strings before losing control.
-When Resonance exceeds the Threshold, a Resonance Cascade is triggered.
+When a character's echo total exceeds their Threshold, a Resonance Cascade is triggered.

 Why Resonance Exists